clearcare/policies/source/sections/08-auditing_policy.md

    * Assign the task of reviewing the audit reports to the workforce member responsible for the application, system, or network, the Privacy Officer, or any other individual determined to be appropriate for the task;
    * Organize and provide oversight to a team structure charged with audit compliance activities (e.g., parameters, frequency, sample sizes, report formats, evaluation, follow-up, etc.).
    * All connections to Cloudticity are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
-2. Cloudticity's auditing processes shall address access and activity at the following levels listed below.
+2. Cloudticity's auditing processes shall address access and activity at the levels listed below.
 In the case of PaaS customers, application and user level auditing is the responsibility of the customer.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
    * User: User level audit trails generally monitor and log all commands directly initiated by the user, all identification and authentication attempts, and data and services accessed.
    * Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
    * System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
 Cloudticity utilizes file system monitoring from TMDS to assure the integrity of file system data.
    * Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
-Cloudticity utilizes functionality from TMDS to identify intrusion attempts and vulnerabilities.
+Cloudticity utilizes functionality from TMDS to identify and prevent intrusion attempts and vulnerabilities.
 3. Cloudticity shall log all incoming and outgoing traffic to the environment.
 This includes all successful and failed attempts at data access and editing.
-Data associated with this data will include origin, destination, time, and other relevant details that are available to Cloudticity.
+Information logged will include origin, destination, time, and other relevant details that are available to Cloudticity.
-4. Cloudticity utilizes TMDS to scan all systems for malicious and unauthorized software daily and at reboot of systems.
+4. Cloudticity utilizes TMDS to monitor all systems for malicious and unauthorized software.
 5. Cloudticity leverages monitoring tools throughout its environment.
-7. Cloudticity uses TMDS to monitor the integrity of log files by utilizing TMDS Integrity Monitoring capabilities.
+6. Cloudticity uses TMDS to monitor the integrity of log files by utilizing TMDS Integrity Monitoring capabilities.
-8. Cloudticity shall identify "trigger events" or criteria that raise awareness of questionable conditions of viewing of confidential information.
+7. Cloudticity shall identify "trigger events" or criteria that raise awareness of questionable conditions of viewing of confidential information.
 The "events" may be applied to the entire Cloudticity Oxygen managed services platform or may be specific to a customer, partner, business associate, platform add-on or application ([See Listing of Potential Trigger Events](08-auditing_policy.md#810-potential-trigger-events)).
-9. In addition to trigger events, Cloudticity utilizes TMDS log correlation functionality to proactively identify and enable alerts based on log data.
-10. Logs are reviewed weekly by the Security Officer.
-11. Cloudticity's Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
-Such tools are explicitly prohibited by others, including customers and Partners, without the explicit authorization of the Security Officer.
+8. Cloudticity's Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
+Such tools are explicitly prohibited by others, including customers and partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:
     * Scanning tools and devices;
     * Password cracking utilities;
     * Network "sniffers."
     * Passive and active intrusion detection systems.
-12. The process for review of audit logs, trails, and reports shall include:
+9. The process for review of audit logs, trails, and reports shall include:
     * Description of the activity as well as rationale for performing the audit.
     * Identification of which Cloudticity workforce members will be responsible for review (workforce members shall not review audit logs that pertain to their own system activity).
     * Frequency of the auditing process.
     * Determination of significant events requiring further review and follow-up.
     * Identification of appropriate reporting channels for audit results and required follow-up.
-13. Vulnerability testing software may be used to probe the network to identify what is running (e.g., operating system or product versions in place), whether publicly-known vulnerabilities have been corrected, and evaluate whether the system can withstand attacks aimed at circumventing security controls.
+10. Vulnerability testing software may be used to probe the network to identify what is running (e.g., operating system or product versions in place), whether publicly-known vulnerabilities have been corrected, and evaluate whether the system can withstand attacks aimed at circumventing security controls.
     * Testing may be carried out internally or provided through an external third-party vendor.
 Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties).
     * Testing shall be done on a routine basis, currently daily through TMDS recommendation scans.
-14. Software patches and updates will be applied to all systems in a timely manner.
+11. Software patches and updates will be applied to all systems in a timely manner.

 ## 8.3 Audit Requests

 1. A request may be made for an audit for a specific cause.
-The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, customer, Partner, or an application owner or application user.
+The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, customer, partner, an application owner, or an application user.
 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
 The request must be reviewed and approved by Cloudticity's Privacy Officer or Security Officer.
 3. A request for an audit must be approved by Cloudticity's Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
    * Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Cloudticity's Security Officer to determine appropriate sanction/corrective disciplinary action.